01 of 10

 Tools, Equipment and Safety

-Occasionally the need may arise where you would like to remove a coin from a third party grading service encapsulated coin holder such as a PCGS slab.
-It may be that you want to resubmit the coin to the grading service in hopes of achieving a higher grade or you would like to place it in a coin album in order to added to your collection.
+Occasionally the need may arise where you would like to remove a coin from a third-party grading service encapsulated coin holder such as a PCGS slab.
+It may be that you want to resubmit the coin to the grading service in hopes of achieving a higher grade or you would like to place it in a coin album to add it to your collection.
 Regardless of the reason here is an easy way to remove the coin from its slab without damaging it.

-First and foremost, the right tools are required in order to... safely remove the coin without damaging it nor injuring yourself.
+First and foremost, the right tools are required to remove the coin... without damaging it nor injuring yourself.
 Use or purchase the following items:

-- A soft cotton hand towel that is clean and free from dirt and grime.
+- A soft cotton hand towel that is clean and free of dirt and grime.

 - A gallon size Ziploc bag.